stigok/docker-devenv/README.md

 - Using Node Version Manager (nvm) for handling Node.js version
 - Username currently set to sshow (edit this in Dockerfile)

-## TODO

-- Write a Makefile
-- Set custom username with env var on build

 ### Resources

 - http://stackoverflow.com/questions/25899912/install-nvm-in-docker#28390848